 Base salaries for our named executive officers were established initially through arm's-length negotiations at the time each individual was hired, taking into account compensation surveys and internal pay equity considerations, as well as the individual's qualifications and experience.
-Base salaries of our named executive officers are reviewed by our Chief Executive Officer and our head of Human Resources and approved annually by our compensation committee.
-Adjustments to base salaries are based on an individual's performance, promotions, as well as compensation surveys and internal pay equity considerations.
-In making decisions regarding salary adjustments, our compensation committee also draws upon the experience that members of our Board have within our industry.
+Base salaries of our named executive officers are reviewed on an annual basis by our Chief Executive Officer (for named executive officers other than himself), our head of Human Resources and our Compensation Committee and approved annually by our Compensation Committee.
+Adjustments to base salaries are based on an individual's performance and promotions, as well as compensation surveys and internal pay equity considerations.
+In making decisions regarding salary adjustments, our Compensation Committee also draws upon the experience that members of our Board have within our industry.
 We do not assign a specific weight to any single factor in making decisions regarding base salary adjustments.

-For 2015, our compensation committee sought to set base salaries for each of our named executive officers at levels that would result in total cash compensation that is generally at or near the 75th percentile of our peer group.
-After reviewing the base salary of Mr. Rhodes, the compensation committee determined that because Mr. Rhodes had only joined the company in December 2014, no base salary adjustment was necessary for him in 2015.
+For 2016, our Compensation Committee sought to set base salaries for each of our named executive officers at levels that would result in total target cash compensation that is generally at or near the 75^{th} percentile of our peer group.
+After reviewing the base salaries of Messrs.
+Mendels and Rhodes, the Compensation Committee determined that no base salary adjustments were necessary for these named executive officers in 2016.